To protect against card fraud, we should all remain vigilant when using our cards and report anything we think is suspicious.

-Identity fraud happens when a fraudster uses your personal information to open a financial agreement like a credit card.
+Identity fraud occurs when a fraudster uses our personal information to open a financial agreement like a credit card.

-Credit card providers offering identity theft services usually provide a dedicated helpline for victims and those concerned.
-Not to be confused with ID theft insurance, covered here, which you'd need to pay for.
+Credit card providers offering identity theft services usually provide a dedicated helpline for victims and those concerned they might be a victim.
+This is a free service and shouldn't be confused with paid ID theft insurance.

 Protection on purchases